OpenGene/gencore/README.md

 sudo make install
 ```

-# Why to use gencore?
+# why to use gencore?
 As described above, gencore can eliminate the errors introduced by library preparation and sequencing processes, and consenquently it can greatly reduce the false positives for downstream variant calling.
 Let me show your an example.

 ## original BAM